johnnynanjiang/Ela2Eth/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `npm run deploy`

+Deploys the dist on `https://github.com/johnnynanjiang/Ela2Eth.git` .
+You can visit this page on `https://github.com/johnnynanjiang/Ela2Eth.git`.

 ### `yarn test`